 TACKLE IMPEDING A TOUCHDOWN

-If a defensive player resorts to tackling in order to prevent a player from scoring a touchdown, the ref may still rule a touchdown if it is obvious that the offensive player would have scored if the defending player was not in the vicinity of that player.
+If a defensive player resorts to tackling in order to prevent a player from scoring a touchdown, the ref may still rule a touchdown if the player is within 10 yards of the opponents endzone AND it is obvious that the offensive player would have scored if the defending player did not tackle that player.

 If an offensive player grabs onto a defensive player in attempt to block them from reaching another player, this is considered an offensive hold.
-Defensive players ARE allowed to hold onto a player if necessary to pull their flag (this is to counteract the fact that offensive players are allowed to swat and stiff-arm other players).
-If a defensive player holds on to the garment of an offensive player unnecessarily when it is obvious that they will no longer be able to pull the flag, then this is considered holding on the defense.
+Defensive players ARE allowed to hold onto a player only while reaching for a flag, when necessary (this is to counteract the fact that offensive players are allowed to swat and stiff-arm other players).
+If a defensive player holds on to the garment of an offensive player unnecessarily, when it is obvious that they will no longer be able to pull the flag, then this is considered holding on the defense.
 If the hold is done in an overly aggressive manner, the defensive player may be flagged for unnecessary roughness.
-If you are concerned about your shirt or shorts being ripped, then do not continue to aggressively try and escape if you are being held on to (please don’t whine).
+This is a contact sport, so please be aware of the risk involved with clothing being ripped or torn while in play.
+Neither the league nor the defender will be responsible for torn clothing while they are attempting to block or pull a player’s flag.

 - Holding On Offense (Continuous Penalty | ACCEPT: 5 Yard Loss From Original Spot, Redo Down | DECLINE: Keep Play)